c9s/py-bitbucket/README.md

 ## Status

-The implementation right now is really rough (it only supports 2 web hook API).
+The implementation right now is really rough and tiny (it only supports 2 web hook API).

 Pull requests are welcomed.